 HealthHuts will help adults and children in rural villages learn about health in general, their health in particular, and health care options.
 One of the goals is that people will learn how to take better care of themselves.
 Entire villages will have access to health information that will lead to decreased mortality rates, better health, and increased productivity.
 A global network of HealthHuts and more advanced health care delivery units will enable HealthHuts to communicate with clinics and hospitals for efficient service.
 They will also allow for patient-to-patient communication so that people with similar health problems can communicate with each other.

-The primary manifestation of the Hooked-Up HealthHuts strategy is the use of computer stations at public central kiosks, as in the picture on p.
-212. "A state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity."
+The primary manifestation of the Hooked-Up HealthHuts

+"A state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity."

 -WHO definition of health